 LASSO isn’t shy about putting the blood on the screen, using mostly practical effects.
 There’s plenty of nasty, painful death dealt out in this film and it’s frequently quite messy and slow.
 The film has that mean-spirited feel of older films, at times pushing close to torture porn territory with the treatment of its victims.

 While the violence isn’t watered down, there are a couple of rather silly deaths.
 I’ve actually known a couple of lifters who used horse roids and they work, but they don’t make you strong enough to swing an adult around on the end of a rope.

 Where LASSO really stands out is the way it flips the usual stereotypes.
 Normally heroic cowboys are the villains and the heroes are not the standard horror screamers.
 A bus full of senior citizens, Ennis the one-armed rodeo rider, and while Trish is never identified as trans, she’s played by a trans actor.
 The film takes them seriously and doesn’t treat them as freaks or play them for cheap laughs.

-Despite some bad dialogue and occasional CGI blood LASSO is one for horror fans and especially slasher fans.
-It could have used a bit more backstory, especially for the enigmatic Rodeo Clown (Michael Gomes OZU) and it’s knowledge of steroids and their effects is shaky but it is one of the best straight-up horror flicks of the year.
+Despite some bad dialogue and occasional CGI blood, LASSO is one for horror fans and especially slasher fans.
+It could have used a bit more backstory, especially for the enigmatic Rodeo Clown (Michael Gomes OZU) and its knowledge of steroids and their effects are shaky but it is one of the best straight-up horror flicks of the year.

-Epic Pictures will release LASSO through its Dread Central Presents label November 13th.
+Epic Pictures will release LASSO through its Dread Central Presents label on November 13th.